openmrs/openmrs-sdk/README.md

 `mvn clean install`

-To run a SNAPSHOT version of SDK, you need to specify groupId:artifactId:version in all SDK commands, e.g.
+To run a SNAPSHOT version of SDK, you need to specify groupId:artifactId:version for all SDK commands, e.g.

 `mvn org.openmrs.maven.plugins:openmrs-sdk-maven-plugin:2.1.3-SNAPSHOT:setup-platform`